Vincit/objection.js/doc/api/model/static-properties.md

 How many queries can be run concurrently per connection.

-This doesn't limit the concurrencly of the entire server.
+This doesn't limit the concurrency of the entire server.
 It only limits the number of concurrent queries that can be run on a single connection.
 By default knex connection pool size is 10, which means that the maximum number of concurrent queries started by objection is `Model.concurrency * 10`.
 You can also easily increase the knex pool size.

 The default concurrency is 4 except for mssql, for which the default is 1.
 The mssql default is needed because of the buggy driver that only allows one query at a time per connection.